junxit/us-congress-bills-113/metadata.md

 - 2013-03-19 — Introduced in House
 - 2013-03-19 — Introduced in House
 - 2013-03-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2013-03-20 — Committee Consideration and Mark-up Session Held.
+- 2013-03-20 — Ordered to be Reported by Voice Vote.
+- 2013-04-12 — Placed on the Union Calendar, Calendar No. 23.
+- 2013-04-12 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+113-37.
+- 2013-04-12 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+113-37.